 When it comes to guitar strings, there are a few rules: The first and second strings are always plain and the fourth through sixth (or seventh, or eighth) are always wound.
 The third string (or G string), however, tends to be a bit of a gray area where you can either have a wound G string or a plain G string, depending on each player’s preference.
-They both have their advantages and disadvantages, but years back players didn’t even have the option to choose…
+Both wound vs plain G strings have their advantages and disadvantages, but years back players didn’t even have the option to choose…

 History of the Wound G String

-Back in the 50s when Ernie Ball was teaching at his shop in Tarzana, California, he noticed a lot ofhis students we’re having trouble learning the popular rock ’n’ roll songs of the time because of the strings available.
-The most popular set back then was the Fender #100 medium gauge that had a stiff wound 3rd (kind of like a modern acoustic set).
-This was difficult for a lot of players to bend, especially those just starting out.
+Back in the 50s when Ernie Ball was teaching at his shop in Tarzana, California, he noticed a lot of his students were having trouble learning the popular rock ’n’ roll songs of the time because of the strings available.
+The most popular electric set back then was the Fender #100 medium gauge that had a stiff wound 3rd (kind of like a modern acoustic strings set).
+This was difficult for a lot of players when it came to bending strings, especially those just starting out.

 He tried to find a solution, so he went to Fender and asked them to make him a smaller set, particularly one with a plain third, but was turned away.
-He got in touch with a string manufacturer and made some smaller sets that fit his needs.
-Ball’s music store began to receive a lot of attention after he started selling these strings and set him on the path to create the Ernie Ball brand.
+He got in touch with a string manufacturer and made some smaller, lighter gauge sets that fit his needs.
+Ball’s music store began to receive a lot of attention after he started selling these strings and set him on the path to creating the Ernie Ball brand.

 Before he did this though, the only other way to get a plain third was to make a set yourself.
 Players would ditch the low E string of a traditional set and add a banjo string in place of the high E. So the A string became the low E, the D string became the A string, and so on and so forth.
 This way players could piece together a set that had smaller gauges overall and most importantly, a plain third.
 So that, in a nutshell, is how plain third strings became popular.